The binary_c stellar-population-nucleosynthesis framework

 - The core package is the binary_c/nycsyn binary stellar evolution and nucleosynthesis code.
 This can be compiled and run as a standalone unit.

 - The binary_grid runs grids of stars e.g. with different masses, orbital periods etc. It is written in Perl and as such is highly flexible and easy to modify.
 Many thousands of stars can be run in an hour, millions in a day.
-The latest version automatically takes advantage of threading on multi-core architectures and HTCondor distributed computing clusters to speed up calculations.
+The latest version automatically takes advantage of threading on multi-core architectures and HTCondor or Slurm distributed computing clusters to speed up calculations.

 - The output can consist of event rates (e.g. supernovae, gamma-ray bursts), number counts (e.g. the number of R or K-type stars) or chemical yields i.e. the amount of material ejected as a particular isotope.